-- Do not interrupt the conversation with counter-arguments.
+- Please don’t interrupt the conversation with counterarguments.
 It is a waste of time to interrupt.
 It irritates and restricts the message’s overall comprehension.
 Before asking questions, let the other person finish their point.

 - When someone brings up a concern, refrain from offering remedies.
 The majority of people are uninterested in your viewpoint.
 Otherwise, they will inquire.
 Typically, they will want you to listen to them and assist them in finding solutions.

 - Summarise and clarify.
 Briefly summarise what you understood while listening and ask the other person to do the same.
 Do not hesitate to ask questions that are ambiguous or unclear.

 - Avoid “yes or no” questions; they often produce dead-end answers.
 Instead, ask open-ended questions about the person to show interest in them and encourage thoughtful, expansive responses.